eshiofune/hoversite/README.md

 1. Click the "Load unpacked" button and select the Chrome extension folder (hoversite/chrome).

 1. Go to Extensions in the browser and select HoverSite to start using it!

+## Firefox

+Unfortunately, based on my research, Firefox does not currently allow extensions to load URLs and as such, this extension would not be able to request data from the OpenAI API.
+I am happy to be proven wrong though, so feel free to fork this repo and shoot a PR if you're able to get the openai.js functions working.